Radiant1106/vps-lavalink-stats/README.md

 You can get help by just joining our [Discord Server](https://discord.cyberneticsdev.tk) and making a ticket from ticket support channel!

 # Credits
-I have purchased this code from Black and he have coded this bot!
+I have purchased this code from Blacky and he have coded this bot!